call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [CynderHost](https://cynderhost.com/minecraft-hosting) : CynderHost offers hosting for $0.90 per GB of ram with unknown CPUs.
 I also have no idea where their servers are hosted.
 They do have reports of mass Discord bot messages in server host Discords so likely a very scummy company.
 Avoid!

+[Cyperhost](https://cyperhost.com/minecraft) : Cyperhost offers hosting for $1.75 per GB of ram with a Ryzen 7 3800X.
+They have 2 locations, one in Beauhamois - Canada and one in London - UK.
+Despite their prices being pretty decent I would not recommend them - why?
+They have unmetered CPU usage which can lead to servers lagging everyone else on the node if they are using a laggy setup - and they leaked a players IP in one of their marketing materials (its removed now, but extremely unprofessional).
+Avoid.

 [Daemex](https://billing.daemex.io/cart.php?gid=1) : Currently in a Beta so free servers (if approved by staff).
-Unknown specs - not even ram is listed as it's adaptable.
+You get 4GB of ram with an unknown CPU.
 There are 4 USA locations, 3 Europe locations, 4 Asia locations, one Africa location, one South America location, and one Australia location.
-I'm just a bit confused more than anything.
+I'm just a bit confused more than anything, will update this if I get my server from them

+[Daichi](https://daichi.host/minecraft) : Daichi is a newer host offering Minecraft hosting for $2 per GB of ram with unknown Xeon CPUs.
+I have no idea where their locations are.
+The unlimited SSD hosting is nice, but they are using a cracked copy of WHMCS so beware, use at your own risk.

 [DBM Hosting](https://dbmhosting.com/cart.php?a=confproduct&i=0) : DBM Hosting offers hosting for about $6 per GB of ram with an i7-7700K (according to their MCMarket page).
 No location information is available.
 Just don't use, overpriced for the specs without even knowing where it'll be hosted.